The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 You can fly from other parts of Tanzania to the Ngorongoro Crater.
 You might be in Zanzibar or

 Dar -Salaam or Nairobi, Kenya.
-You can either arrive at Arusha airport or Seronera airstrip in Serengeti, or even arrive at Mwanza airport.
-From there, you can take safari vehicles to take you to Ngorongoro Crater.
+You can arrive at Arusha Airport, Seronera Airstrip in the Serengeti, or Mwanza Airport.
+From there, you can take a safari vehicle to Ngorongoro Crater.

 3. Ngorongoro has been declared a UNESCO Heritage site for 46 Years now ( since 1979)

-This place is of universal value to humanity for this generation and the future.
+This place has universal value for humanity, both for this generation and for future generations.

-Ngorongoro, for many years since 1959, has been practicing a unique model of conservation.
+Since 1959, Ngorongoro has practiced a unique model of conservation.
 Ngorongoro is recognized as multiple lands,

-Which means humans and animals are allowed to co-exist within the same environment.
+This means humans and animals can coexist in the same environment.

-This is very different from other forms of protection around the world and even from neighboring parks like Serengeti and Tarangire National Parks.
+This is very different from other forms of protection worldwide, and even from neighboring parks such as Serengeti and Tarangire National Parks.

-The declaration of multiple land use by UNESCO was a unique decision ever made by humans to solve wildlife conflicts.
+The UNESCO designation of multiple land uses was a unique human decision to address wildlife conflicts.

-The native Maasai were allowed to graze their cattle along the crater rim of Ngorongoro.
+The native Maasai were permitted to graze their cattle along the rim of Ngorongoro Crater.

 4. Ngorongoro Crater is home to rare species, including the Black Rhino

-Ngorongoro Crater remains one of the few places around the world where the Rhino population can live and thrive.
+Ngorongoro Crater remains one of the few places in the world where rhinos can live and thrive.

 Sad facts about the massive decline of these species, up to 98% by 1995.
 With less than 6,000 remaining in the field.

-Ngorongoro Crater itself contributes to more than 20 Black Rhinos living within the crater rim.
+Ngorongoro Crater itself supports more than 20 Black Rhinos living along the crater rim.

-The rhino is one of the notable animals among the Big Five families.
+The rhino is one of the Big Five.
 A Big Five safari without seeing the Black Rhino is incomplete.
 Ngorongoro Crater is home to the other Big Five, including Lions, Leopards, African cape Buffalo, and Elephants.

 5. Masai people and wild animals cohabitate in Ngorongoro

-For many years Ngorongoro conservation area was inhabited by the Maasai people.
+For many years, the Ngorongoro conservation area was inhabited by the Maasai people.

-But before the other ethnic groups lived here, including the Datoga and Barabaig people.
+But before the other ethnic groups lived here, the Datoga and Barabaig peoples lived here.

-Over time Maasai pushed off these communities and dominated the whole area.
+Over time, the Masai pushed out these communities and dominated the entire area.

-Maasai cohabitate with wild animals; they graze their livestock along the crater rim.
+Maasai cohabit with wildlife; they graze their livestock along the crater rim.

 This ethnic group is proud of its confidence and courage against wild animals, including lions.

-The male youth are the heroes of the Maasai communities, and they protect the livestock against invading wild animals.
+Young men are the heroes of Maasai communities, protecting livestock from invading wild animals.

 Read more about 5 Interesting facts about the Masai people